timothycooperjr/Exploring-Azure-and-Networking-Concepts/README.md

 3 -->Created Virtual Machine (VM)

-     -Selected the resource Group that was previously created.
+     - Selected the resource Group that was previously created.
-     -Configured the VM to Windows 10
+     - Configured the VM to Windows 10
-     -Created Username and Password
+     - Created Username and Password
-     -Under the Networking Tab, created a new virtual network (vnet) and titled it "vnet" -Completed the setup and deployed the VM
+     - Under the Networking Tab, created a new virtual network (vnet) and titled it "vnet"
+     - Completed the setup and deployed the VM

 <img src="https://github.com/timothycooperjr/Exploring-Azure-and-Networking-Concepts/blob/375cbda14c3c3ac18e143fee25cd9dd6dca77e7a/6.jpeg"><br />